Privacy & Notices

 The purpose of this notice is to inform you of the personal data relating to you that we may collect and use when you contact TII, and/or make a submission, in connection with the Luas Cork project (the “Scheme”), and the uses (including disclosures to third parties) we may make of such data.

-Submissions in connection with the Scheme may be made online at TII’s Online Consultation Portal via https://consult.tii.ie/luas-cork.
+Submissions in connection with the Scheme may be made online at TII’s Online Consultation Portal via Granicus, by email or by post.
+TII’s Online Consultation Portal is a free service to enable participation in public consultations.

 TII is the controller of personal data collected in connection with the Scheme and our consultation process.